ksu-is/ItsShowTime/README.md

 MotioneyeOS sems to work so far

-Need to install camera and play follow video
+Need to install camera and follow video

 Seem to only need an hr of total setup and configuration